thaliaarchi/foones-cratylus/README.md

 Also part of the Cratylus distribution is the script `simp_cr.py` which normalizes Cratylus programs.

-Notice that most of the Cratylus programs above, including all the possible outputs of `s2cr.py`, are written in *monomial form*.
+Notice that most of the Cratylus programs above, are written in *monomial form*.
 That is, all the polynomials that appear in the source program are monomials with leading coefficient equal to 1.